RetroReversing/retroReversing/categories/consoles/saturn.md

 {% include link-to-other-post.html post="/saturn-transparency" description="For details on Transparency effects in Sega Saturn games check out this post." %}

+## Retail Sega Saturn hardware
+When the Saturn was launched it brought incredible processing power into the home with two SH2 processors.
+The hardware was state of the art but also very complex and hard to program but exploring how it was developed is a facinating topic.

+{% include link-to-other-post.html post="/saturn-architecture" description="For more information on the Saturn hardware architecture check out this post." %}

 ---
 # Development Kits (Hardware)
 Development kits are released to game developers before the launch of the system to allow games to be developed for the system's launch.
 These systems would evolve over the systems lifespan and contained useful features for debugging and optimizing games for the platform.
 These systems were not just limited to the official offerings by nintendo as a few other publishers had their own versions of development hardware.